 - It’s a one-stop shop for all your TV and streaming needs, and allows you to search simultaneously for titles across free-to-air and streaming services .

-- It’s available bundled-in with eligible Telstra broadband plans from $79 per month ($99 for unlimited data).
+- It’s available bundled-in with eligible Telstra broadband plans from $99 per month, including your internet service

 - It’s run on an existing, successful platform (Roku), and offers automatic app updates (unlike smart TVs).